mattura/pybitcointools/README.md

 on the mainnet.
 The original pybitcointools had issues opened in Github where people lost money either due to not understanding what they were doing or because of bugs.

-Here are some links to testnet faucets:
+Here are some [old] links to testnet faucets:

 https://testnet.manu.backend.hamburg/faucet